HeRAMS-WHO/herams-backend/docs/index.rst

 World map
 =========

-After loggin in, you will see a world map with several blue dots.
+After logging in, you will see a world map with several blue dots.
 Each of these dots represents a HeRAMS project.
 You can also see the list of all available projects in the navigation pane on the left.
 In addition, a brief summary on the number of projects available in HeRAMS, the total number of contributors and health facilities is shown in the bottom left corner.